HiltonLuu/SustainaBite/README.md

 ## What's next for SustainaBite

 Moving forward, we would start formal user research by reaching to the various stakeholders of our product (business, non-profit, donators) across Calgary to validate our idea, while also taking into account the feedback from the potential users to iterate.

+## Installation

+To run the project:
+- Ensure that you have node.js, python3, npm, and pip installed
+- Clone the project into a local repository
+- cd into the client/front-end directory
+- Run npm i
+- Run npm run dev
+- Start a new terminal session
+- cd into the server directory
+- Run pip install fastapi
+- Run pip install SQLAlchemy
+- Run uvicorn main:app --reload